This page tells you about the biological therapy drug thalidomide and its possible side effects. There is information about

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.

-You must not donate blood and men must not donate semen during treatment and for a week afterwards.
+You must not donate blood during treatment and for a week afterwards.

 You should not have immunisations with live vaccines while you are having treatment or for at least 6 months afterwards.
 In the UK, these include rubella, mumps, measles (usually given together as MMR), BCG, yellow fever and Zostavax (shingles vaccine).